allegro/grunt-maven-plugin/README.md

 to create a link between provided path and *gruntBuildDirectory*.
 Grunt thinks it has its modules in place and executes flawlessly.

+### Working example

+[Sandbox](https://github.com/kielo/grunt-maven-plugin-sandbox) project contains simple usage example.
+It is used to PoC/develop/test new features, so it always stays up to date with SNAPSHOT version.

 ## How it works?

 1. JavaScript project sources from